thaisaya/solo-project-landingpage/README.md

 # Aromatherapy – Landing Page

 ## Overview
-This Solo Project was designed to showcase my experience as a Scrum Master by leading a simple project through the full Agile lifecycle—from planning to delivery.
+This Solo Project was designed to showcase my experience as a Scrum Master by leading a simple project through the full Agile lifecycle - from planning to delivery.

 The product is a fictional landing page for a wellness brand focused on essential oils and aromatherapy.
 It includes educational content, basic branding, and a contact feature.